 The holders of our common stock are entitled to one vote per share on all matters to be voted on by the shareholders.
 Subject to preferences that may be applicable to any outstanding shares of Preferred Stock, holders of common stock are entitled to receive ratably such dividends as may be declared by the Board out of funds legally available therefore.
 If we liquidate, dissolve or wind up, holders of common stock are entitled to share ratably in all assets remaining after payment of liabilities and the liquidation preferences of any outstanding shares of Preferred Stock.
 Holders of common stock have no preemptive, conversion or subscription rights.
 There are no redemption or sinking fund provisions applicable to the common stock.
 All outstanding shares of common stock are, and all shares of common stock to be outstanding upon completion of this offering will be, fully paid and nonassessable.
-Except as otherwise required by Delaware law, and subject to the rights of the holders of Preferred Stock described below to elect certain directors and vote on an as converted basis together with the holders of the common stock, all stockholder action, other than the election of directors, is taken by the vote of a majority of the outstanding shares of common stock voting as a single class present at a meeting of stockholders at which a quorum consisting of a majority of the holders of Preferred Stock described below to elect certain directors, is determined by a plurality of the votes cast by the stockholders entitled to vote at any meeting held for such purposes at which a quorum consisting of a majority of the outstanding shares of common stock is present in person or proxy.
+Except as otherwise required by Delaware law, and subject to the rights of the holders of Preferred Stock described below to elect certain directors and vote on an as converted basis together with the holders of the common stock, all stockholder action, other than the election of directors, is taken by the vote of a majority of the outstanding shares of common stock voting as a single class present at a meeting of stockholders at which a quorum consisting of a majority of the outstanding shares of common stock is present in person or proxy.
+The election of directors by our stockholders, subject to the rights of the holders of Preferred Stock described below to elect certain directors, is determined by a plurality of the votes cast by the stockholders entitled to vote at any meeting held for such purposes at which a quorum consisting of a majority of the outstanding shares of common stock is present in person or proxy.